Divorce & Attachment Styles: How It Affects Them

 • No need for others in your life

-Anxious
+Anxious Attachment Style

-Other names for the anxious style of attachment are anxious-preoccupied and anxious-ambivalent.
+Other names for the anxious attachment style are anxious-preoccupied and anxious-ambivalent.
 Its characteristics are fear of abandonment, rejection, and dependence on your partner for emotional regulation and validation.
 It mostly stems from parenting that is inconsistent with the needs of the child.
 Individuals who develop anxious attachment styles have often experienced a lack of understanding when it comes to the actions of their caregivers and inability to know what to expect from them.

 Some of the characteristics of such caregivers are attentiveness before pushing you away for no reason, feeling of being overwhelmed with parenting and your needs, as well as alternation between indifference, detachment, and excessive coddling.
-The most frequent signs spotted in individuals with an anxious attachment are:
+The most frequent signs spotted in individuals with an anxious attachment style are:

 • Difficulty placing trust in others